This information explains how to use and care for your PAP device. PAP devices are often used to treat sleep apnea.Back to top

 - You’re having issues using your PAP device

-- Your PAP device is damaged (such as if it’s dropped or if liquid gets inside the flow chamber)
+- Your PAP device is damaged (for example, if it’s dropped or if liquid gets inside the flow chamber)

 - If you need a new mask or supplies